Visa for Belgium

 Request your visa on time and give us the time to help you.
 Introduce your visa request at least 4 weeks prior to the desired departure date.
 In some cases, the processing time might be longer.

-Visa applicants must personally come to the Visa Application center to handover their visa application and withdraw his/her visa.
+Visa applicants must personally come to the Visa Application center to handover their visa application.

 Holders of ordinary passports: